yegor256/blog/_posts/2014/apr/2014-04-11-cost-of-loc.md

 [XDSD](http://www.xdsd.org) is about strict quality principles, which should be followed by the entire team.

-And when these principles are in place&mdash;you pay thirty times less.
+And when these principles are in place---you pay thirty times less.

 By the way, this is what people say about their projects: